-Nameservers provide an easy way to connect domain names to your web hosting provider.
+Nameservers provide an easy way to connect domain names to hosting provider.
 Nameservers usually point to our web hosting provider.

-Example – I have a domain name on namecheap.com and shared hosting on Hostinger.
+Example – I have a domain name on popular domain registrar Namecheap.com and shared hosting on Hostinger.

 To connect my domain “kptesthosting9.com” to a hosting provider I’ll change my nameservers to the nameservers given by Hostinger.